danoliver1/kubernetes-201/gateway-api/step-06.md

-Finally, lets configure the Gateway so that when we go to our website `http://{domain}/`, the requests will be sent to our `hello-world` service!
+Finally, with our **Development Team** hat still on, lets configure the Gateway so that when we go to our website `http://{domain}/`, the requests will be sent to our `hello-world` service!

 ```bash
 kubectl apply -f - <<EOF